jamesgoodhouse/openhab-templatizer-OLD/README.md

 ## To-Dos

-* Trigger rebuild of templates when configs/secrets YAMLs change
-* Run watchman as its own user
 * Look into what to do if a `.tmpl` is removed.
 Should an attempt be made to remove its generated config file that's now left behind?
 * Update `parse-templates` script to make use of the changes files that are passed to it via watchman so it only rebuilds what's needed.